 Students who complete the General Educational Development (GED) high school equivalency program must submit a copy of the test scores as well as the certificate.
-In addition, students must provide a high school transcript.
+In addition, students must provide a high school transcript for work completed in that setting.

-Students are accepted for admission contingent on the successful completion of their senior year.
+Students are accepted for admission contingent on the successful completion of high school or an acceptable score of the GED.
 Please be sure to have a final high school transcript sent to the Office of Admissions.